canjs/canjs/guides/getting-started-tutorial/setup.md

 ### can.fixture

-The can.fxiture dependency is special because normally you don't want it to be a part of your final application; however, it can be very helpful during development.
-The file is `can.fixture.js`.
-[can.fixture](../docs/can.fixture.html) allows you to simulate RESTful services.
+The [`can.fixture`](../docs/can.fixture.html) dependency is special because, normally, you don't want it to be a part of your final application; however, it can be very helpful during development. `can.fixture.js` allows you to simulate RESTful services.
 You can <a href="http://canjs.com/release/2.3.0/can.fixture.js" target="_blank">download it here</a>.

 ### jQuery